Emma Hayes: 2017–18 season

-2019–20 season
+2019–20 and 2020–21 seasons

-Hayes sought to rebuild the team at the conclusion of the 2017–18 season around new recruits Sam Kerr, Pernille Harder, Melanie Leupolz, Magda Eriksson, and Ann Katrin Berger having moved on some key first-team players.
+Hayes sought to rebuild the team at the conclusion of the 2017–18 season around new recruits Sam Kerr, Pernille Harder, Melanie Leupolz, Magda Eriksson, and Ann Katrin Berger, having moved on some key first-team players.
 The 2019–20 and 2020–21 season saw her team win back-to-back WSL titles in what were record breaking years, following a trophy-less 2018–19 campaign.
 Given Chelsea's dominance in the 2020–21 season in both Europe and England, some observers hailed them as one of the best teams ever.
 Hayes became the first woman manager to reach the Champions League final in 12 years.
 On 16 May, her Chelsea team, also playing their first-ever Champions League final, lost 4–0 to Barcelona Femeni.

 Hayes won the 2020–21 FA WSL Manager of the Season award.
 Two months later, she signed a new long-term contract with Chelsea.
-The same year Hayes was inducted into FA WSL Hall of Fame.
-Based on the 2019–20 season, on 18 January 2021, she was adjudged The Best FIFA Football Coach beating off competition from Lluís Cortés and Sarina Wiegman..
+In the same year, Hayes was inducted into the FA WSL Hall of Fame.
+Based on the 2020–21 season, on 17 January 2022, she was adjudged The Best FIFA Football Coach, beating off competition from Lluís Cortés and Sarina Wiegman.

-2020–21 season
+2023–24 season

-Hayes won FA WSL Manager of the Season for a third season running after her team won the FA Cup and the League domestic double, and finished runners-up to Man City in the League Cup.
-Based on the 2020–21 season, on 17 January 2022, she was adjudged The Best FIFA Football Coach.
+On 4 November 2023, Chelsea officially announced Hayes would depart after the ongoing season to “pursue a new opportunity outside of the WSL and club football.”
+Reports in the United States indicated that Hayes was in advanced talks to become the new manager of the United States women's national team.
+On 14 November 2023, Hayes was named Head Coach of the United States women's national team starting at the conclusion of the WSL season.
+On 21 January 2024, Hayes became the first woman to win the Football Writers Association Tribute Award in its 42 year history.

+Chelsea lost to Arsenal 1–0 after extra time at the FA Women's League Cup final.
+After the match, Hayes was seen to have shoved Arsenal head coach Jonas Eidevall as they shook hands.
+Hayes claimed it was due to Eidevall's "unacceptable male aggression" on the touchline after an altercation with Erin Cuthbert during the match.
+Chelsea went on to crash out of the Women's FA Cup and UEFA Women's Champions League in the semi-final stages but ultimately won a fifth WSL title in a row to send Hayes out on a high.